-While TCPA regulations are strict and noncompliance can result in multi-million dollar lawsuits, federal regulations for text message programs in healthcare aren’t as intimidating as many people perceive.
+While TCPA regulations are strict and noncompliance can result in multi-million dollar lawsuits, federal regulations for text messaging programs in healthcare aren’t as intimidating as many people perceive.

-Read on to learn the truth about three common myths surrounding the TCPA and your text message program.
+Read on to learn the truth about three common myths surrounding the TCPA and your text messaging program.